Chapter 7 Conditional Execution

 is executed.

-For example we want R to print a character string, that tells us that x
+For example we want R to inform us via cat()

 is